 The Advanced Professional Certificate program is open to all students admitted to the LL.M. and J.D. programs.
 Interested graduate students should check the appropriate box on the application form.
 Students accepted to the LL.M. program who specify an interest in the Advanced Professional Certificate program will be contacted via email.
 Interested students should contact Harold Jennings via email at email@example.com or via phone at 212.998.0565.
 Please note, NYU@NUS students will be issued an I-20 from NYU in order to enter the United States to complete the 9 credits taught in the summer session.
 The Optional Practical Training period and the APCLB are mutually exclusive.

-For those students who will study in New York City for the 2013-2014 academic year, the Advanced Professional Certificate Program in Law and Business is scheduled to begin on June 3, 2013 and end on July 25, 2013.
-For those students who will enroll in NYU@NUS for 2013-2014, the program will begin on June 2, 2014 and end on July 25, 2014.
+For those students who will study in New York City for the 2014-2015 academic year or are enrolled in NYU@NUS for 2013-2014, the Advanced Professional Certificate Program in Law and Business is scheduled to begin on June 2, 2014 and end on July 24, 2014.

 The certificate program requires the successful completion of 15 credit hours of graduate business study, nine of which are taken in a summer session in the Stern School during an eight-week period.
 For LL.M. students in New York City, the summer term coursework usually precedes enrollment at the Law School; NYU@NUS students will enroll in the summer session following the completion of their studies in Singapore.
 The summer term is dedicated to foundational courses which offer law students an advanced understanding of the business underpinnings of their legal work in areas such as corporations or securities regulation.
 These foundational courses are Financial Accounting and Reporting, Statistics and Data Analysis, and Foundations of Finance.
 Each summer course requires approximately 37 academic hours of instruction.